 Name of Child

-Name of Child

-vaine or Child

 Local Walks

 I give permission for my child to be taken on short walks around Friern Barnet during his/her time at Holly Park School.
 I understand that separate letters will be sent out for educational visits that involve a whole day, or those involving the use of public transport or coach hire.